Top 7 Phuket sunset view points

 This slow journey home affords you the opportunity to soak in the sunset with a completely unobstructed view and follows a satisfying day of activities and memorable scenery.
 The perfect way to relax and cap off one of the most memorable experiences imaginable.
-So book your Phang Nga Bay Sunset Tour today!
+So book your Phang Nga Bay Social Club Cruise today!

 No list of most popular sunset view points could be considered credible without listing the Promthep Cape in the first 3 positions.
 Considered one of the most popular sunset viewpoints in phuket, Cape Promthep offers a view over Rawai Beach in addition to spectacular snapshots of the beautiful hills located to the South of the cape.

 While the location can get crowded at summertime, the width of the viewpoint path means that there is always plenty of space to get an unobstructed view of nature in all its magnificent glory.
 The region also provides the opportunity to observe a number of other interesting landmarks including the popular lighthouse.

 Having soaked in the sunset, you may be feeling a bit peakish so make sure to take advantage of the array of stalls lined up along the carpark including those selling native snacks as well as summery tourist merchandise including sarongs and beachwear.

 3. On a Boat in the Phi Phi Islands